stappa/m8c_rg35xx/README.md

 * Insert the SD card into TF1/INT slot and turn on the power.
 Wait for the boot procedure to complete.
 Koriki simplemenu should apear.
 * Turn off the power by pressing volume up and power simultaneously.
 * Remove the SD card from device and insert it into the PC.
 There should be "BATOCERA" volume.
 * On the "BATOCERA" volume: Create "share/m8c" folder.
-Copy files from the release archive to "roms/apps/m8c/".
+Copy files from the release archive to "share/m8c" folder.
 * Insert SD card into RG35XX and boot.
 Koriki simplemenu should appear.
 * Go to "APPS&GAMES/TOOLS" in Koriki menu.
 Launch "Commander".
 * With commander, go to /boot/share/m8c/scripts directory.